tiarno/reachtim/content/articles/bottle.md

 I'm assuming you have installed Bottle, the Apache HTTP server with `mod_wsgi`, and  MongoDB.

 * [Bottle](http://bottlepy.org/docs/dev/index.html) This is the smallest and simplest Python web framework I have found.
+ When I first started out, I used Django, which supports just about everything you could ever want in a framework.
+I found that it was great to get a lot accomplished in a short time; it is called *the web framework for perfectionists with deadlines* for a reason.
+But I always felt uneasy about using it because I never fully understood what was going on under the covers.

-Django has just about everything you could ever want in a framework and this is on the other end of the spectrum.
-I see that Flask is really popular in the area of small footprint frameworks and I would suspect it is the most competitive framework with Bottle.
-I like simple things, so I chose Bottle.
-You might find this [question](http://stackoverflow.com/questions/4941145/python-flask-vs-bottle) on `stackoverflow` helpful if you're trying to decide.
+ Bottle is on the other end of the spectrum.
+While I have to program the stuff I need, that gives me confidence because there's no magic.
+If it doesn't work, it's my code that broke it and I know where to look.
+On the other hand, my needs are simple.
+You might find this [question](http://stackoverflow.com/questions/4941145/python-flask-vs-bottle) on `stackoverflow` helpful if you're trying to decide on a web framework.

-* [Apache](http://httpd.apache.org/) Over time Apache has lost its cool factor I guess, and Node is the hot topic now.
-But it is a hardy, stable, and very popular tool.
+* [Apache](http://httpd.apache.org/) Over time Apache has lost some of its cool factor I guess, and Node/Express, Lighttpd, and Nginx are hot now.
+But Apache is a hardy, stable, and very popular tool.
 It is easy to install and not too hard to configure.
-You also need to follow the `modwsgi` installation [guide](https://code.google.com/p/modwsgi/wiki/QuickInstallationGuide).
+You also need to follow the `modwsgi` installation [guide](https://code.google.com/p/modwsgi/wiki/QuickInstallationGuide) since that is the bridge between Apache and Bottle.

 * [MongoDB](http://www.mongodb.org/) I really like the JSON-like structure of MongoDB documents (records).
-For my own needs, that structure fits much better than an SQL database.
+For my own needs (configuration database, build reports, and system monitoring) that structure fits much better than an SQL database.

-You can change out any of these if you like, the basic idea is the same.

 ### Create the Database {: .article-title}

-Create our toy `people` database in the mongo shell.
+First, create a toy `people` database in the mongo shell.
 We'll use a collection called `test`.
 Here is what it looks like from a terminal window:

     :::javascript
     > mongo servername